 Precedent 1c.
 Transition ramp affords the bridge a lesser gradient/slope required to elevate itself.
 The ramp starts within the park, adjacent a major walkway up on top of a raised mound.
 Precedents: Nichols Bridgeway, Chicago, USA

-Precedent: Nichols Bridgeway

-Millennium Park, Chicago, IL

-Precedent 1d.
-Detail at the pedestrian ramp to upper bridge.

-Precedent 1e.
-Aerial view of the Nichols Bridgeway adjacent a highway.

-Precedents: Nichols Bridgeway, Chicago, USA

 Precedent: Av.
-Gambetta Bike Lane

-Père Lachaise, Paris, France

-The new protected bike lane running the length of Père Lachaise on Ave Gambetta is what a real city park edge should function.
+Gambetta Bike Lane Père Lachaise, Paris, France The new protected bike lane running the length of Père Lachaise on Ave Gambetta is how a real city park edge should function.
 The new bike lane is consolidated on one side of the street with two-directional movement.
 The raised road edge has a marked concrete edge and small separate space with another bike lane.
 On the side of the bike lane is another raised concrete edge with a parallel line of closely spaced bollards.
 Adjacent this line of bollards is a single line of trees.
 Running parallel to this line of trees and safely inside is a pedestrian space that isn't necessarily wide, but perceptually extends into the treed line.
 The painted steel fence that borders the landscape also makes this linear edge of park work and look fantastic.
 With respect to the steep incline along certain sections of the park along Parkside Drive, a similar fence could provide a greater sense of safety and extend design qualities to the park space beyond.

-Pedestrian and Cycling Infrastructure along Parkside Drive

-Safe cycling lanes on Parkside Drive are fundamental.
+Pedestrian and Cycling Infrastructure along Parkside Drive Safe cycling lanes on Parkside Drive are fundamental.
 Given the potential reduction of traffic lanes, we are able to re-evaluate the entire public realm as well.
-The wide, two-way cycling infrastructure lane opens up better ways of connecting into the park's interior.
+There are several advantages to providing a single, bi-directional bike lane on Parkside Drive.
+The wide, two-way cycling infrastructure lane opens up better ways of connecting into the park's interior network of pathways and other infrastructure.
 At a detail scale, the combined cycling route is raised and separated from the adjacent road.
 This asphalt track intersects with concrete surfaces that register and mark the east-west streets.
 The raised edges of the cycling track then are separated from the park by a line of trees, bollards, lighting poles and a concrete curb.
 The remaining space forms the pedestrian walkway with a raised steel fence at the site perimeter, separating the exterior of the park from its interior.

-The pedestrian surface and its perceptual width extends across the treed bollard space and extends to the edge of the cycling route.
+The pedestrian surface and its perceptual

+Precedent 2.
+Bi-directional bike lane adjacent a sidewalk and park in Paris, France. (photo by Marcel Moran via Twitter) width extends across the treed bollard space and extends to the edge of the cycling route.
 Both pedestrians and cyclists can cross through the bollard and tree boundary.
 Storm water collection is incorporated into the raised curb detail at the edge of the cycling track with a conduit connection to the line of trees and the adjacent ravine.
-The potential of a new landscape on Parkside Drive would improve the current poor condition of the park's ecology along its most eastern boundary with its adjacent streets and green neighbourhoods.